|Al naharot bavel||12:33|

 The orchestral opening sets the tone of anguish, with hints at forthcoming melodic elements interrupted by ponderous percussive gestures.
-High registers are exploited in the string, suggesting at the same time outrage and pain.
+High registers are exploited in the strings, suggesting at the same time outrage and pain.
 Following the tenor solo entry and the reference to the Babylonian captors, the orchestra builds to an impassioned climax on its own.
 In the last two verses, the solo lines become declamatory as they portray Jerusalem’s destruction.
 The piece concludes with a spun-out, meditative postlude.

 Sung in Hebrew

 Translation: JPS Tanakh 1999

 there we sat,

 sat and wept,

 for our captors asked us there for songs,